Meet Our Candidates

 Stu is ACT's candidate for Selwyn

 Stuart is a former New Zealand table tennis representative and healthcare sales manager.
 He has two adult children and lives near Lincoln with his wife Rebecca.
-He attracted wide and positive attention after a one-on-one interview on the Newstalk ZB last year.
+Last year, Stu attracted much support for David Seymour's End of Life Choice Bill with an interview on Newstalk ZB.